Monday, June 29, 2020

 "En Skikkelse I Horisonten" is from the '95 full-length

 In a way, this progressive approach to black metal could be seen as a precursor to the experimental black metal bands to come.
 The ethereal atmosphere of Min tid skal komme can be thought of as post-black metal before such a thing existed.
 Oh, and gone were the shrill inhuman vocals of the early years.
-Varg (Alexander Nordgaren) could longer perform those vocals, as he had damaged his vocal chords with such shrill screeches!
+Varg (Alexander Nordgaren) could no longer perform those vocals, as he had damaged his vocal chords with such shrill screeches!

 Min tid skal komme was Fleurety testing the waters.
 The band has admitted that progressive music, jazz, and electronica were in heavy rotation at the time, and made its way into their music.
 The 1999 EP Last Minute Lies was hardly black metal at all, and as a result, Fleurety was dropped from their record label.
 They were soon, however, picked up by Supernal Records.